-Children diagnosed on the Autism Spectrum or who have Sensory Processing Disorder exhibit delays in motor development, activities of daily living (ADLs) skills, social skills, and often exhibit behaviors that can make daily life difficult and disruptive.
+Children on the Autism Spectrum or those who have Sensory Processing Disorder can exhibit delays in motor development, activities of daily living (ADLs) skills, and social skills.
+They often exhibit behaviors that can make daily life difficult and disruptive.

 When children need equipment, tools, or other mechanisms to help support them in their daily functions, Assistive Technology can help in the following ways:

-- Communication: Children who are unable to express their needs, wants, or ideas may benefit from the use of low-tech tools such as picture boards, or more advanced technology such as Alternative Augmentative Communication (AAC) devices.
-Our Speech and Language Pathologists (SLPs) evaluate which tools are best suited for your child, and can assist in obtaining those tools and in training the child and the family or caregivers in their implementation.
+- Communication: Children who are unable to express their needs, wants, or ideas may benefit from the use of low-tech tools, such as picture boards, or more advanced technology like Alternative Augmentative Communication (AAC) devices.
+Our Speech and Language Pathologists (SLPs) evaluate which tools are best suited for your child, and can assist in obtaining those tools and training the child and the family or caregivers in their implementation.

-- Home Adaptation/Modification: As children grow older, their independence in the activities of daily living (ADLs) should also grow.
-Our OTs can assist in determining if your child has need of special switches and/or devices that can help to control electronic devices, appliances, and even some toys in the home.
+- Home Adaptation/Modification: As children grow older, their independence in activities of daily living (ADLs) should also grow.
+Our OTs can help to determine if your child needs special switches and/or devices that can help to control electronic devices, appliances, and even some toys in the home.

 Our expert respiratory therapists will help secure and set up equipment and train families for respiratory care in the home and for travel, including: